Costa Rica vs. Mexico: Which Country Should I Visit on Vacation?

 Weather in Mexico vs. Costa Rica

 Mexico and Costa Rica are both known as warm-weather destinations.
-However, generally speaking, Mexico offers a dry, arid climate, while Costa Rica is tropical and rainy.
+However, generally speaking, Mexico offers a dry, arid climate, while Costa Rica is more tropical.

 Mexico